IPVS-AS/TDLIoT/README.md

 # TDLIoT
-A Topic Description Language for the Internet of Things This repository provides a catalogue which stores "Topic Description Language"- entities.
+This repository provides a catalogue which stores "Topic Description Language"- entities.
 The catalogue provides a number of different interfaces to add, get, search and remove topics.
 The api is documented with swagger and is available under [http://yourHost:8080/swagger-ui.html](http://yourHost:8080/swagger-ui.html)